Board of Directors

 - Manager and Editor, University of California, San Francisco, School of Medicine, 2005-2019

-- MA in English Literature with an emphasis in Cultural and Feminist Theory, San Francisco State University
+- Master's in English Literature with an emphasis in Cultural and Feminist Theory, San Francisco State University

 - Certificate in Professional Editing, University of California, Berkeley Extension